Digital products

 Hilt is strongest when a merchant wants the checkout, the payout, the member outcome, the receipt, and the support context to stay in one product story.

-The payout wallet stays merchant-owned
+The payout route stays merchant-owned

-The same flow can later be automated
+Delivery can be automated later